Poland says it shot down Russian drones that violated its airspace during strikes on Ukraine

 In an online statement, he said that as Russia and Ukraine traded drone strikes overnight, Belarusian air defense forces tracked “drones that lost their course” after they were jammed, adding that Belarusian forces warned their Polish and Lithuanian counterparts about “unidentified aircraft” approaching their territory.

-Drones were found in eight locations in Poland, according to Polish officials.
+Drones or parts of drones were found in eight locations in Poland, according to Polish officials.
 At a ninth site, objects of unknown origin were found.

 A house was hit in the village of Wyryki in the Lublin region near the Ukrainian border, Mayor Bernard Blaszczuk told TVP Info.
 The roof was severely damaged but no one was hurt.